hannahc1/PyBer_Analysis/Delivering Results.md

 ![](https://github.com/hannahc1/PyBer_Analysis/blob/master/Analysis/Fig1.png)

-   The multiple-line graph below demonstrates the total fares per week for the Urban cities are 5x of that for the Rural cities and the total fares disparity is pretty constant week over week.
+   The multiple-line graph below demonstrates the total fares per week for the Urban cities are about 5 times as much for the Rural cities and the total fare disparity is pretty constant week over week.

 ![](https://github.com/hannahc1/PyBer_Analysis/blob/master/Analysis/Fig8.png)